-Notes to Condensed Consolidated Financial Statements March 31, 2018 (unaudited)
+Notes to Condensed Consolidated Financial Statements June 30, 2018 (unaudited)

 On October 31, 2017, the Company filed a request with the USPTO for ex parte reexamination of the '702 patent, based on different prior art references than had been at issue in the previous inter parte reexamination of the '702 patent.
-On December 6, 2017, the USPTO issued a decision granting the Company's request for ex parte reexamination of the '702 patent, finding that the Company's request was warranted because it raised substantial new questions of patentability of the '702 patent.
+On December 6, 2017, the USPTO issued a decision granting the Company's request and initiating ex parte reexamination of the '702 patent.
 On March 21, 2018, the USPTO issued a non-final office action finding all of the challenged claims of the '702 patent to be unpatentable.
+On May 14, 2018, SynQor filed a petition asking the USPTO to vacate its prior decision granting the Company's request for ex parte reexamination.
+No action has been taken on the petition to date.
 The Company continues to monitor the progress of this proceeding.